aws-samples/eks-blueprints-for-proton/README.md

 > Before moving forward double-check that GitHub Actions are enabled for your repository because the next steps will eventually trigger the workflows.

 Navigate to the `Environments` page in Proton and click `Create environment`.
 Select the environment template you created above and click `Configure`.
 In the `Provisioning` section select `Self-managed provisioning`.
-In the `Provisioning repository details` select `GitHub`, in `CodeStar connection` select your GitHub account, in the `Repository name` select the GitHub repo you create (or forked) above and `main` as the `Branch name`.
+In the `Provisioning repository details` select `Existing repository`, in the `Repository name` select the GitHub repo you created (or forked) above and `main` as the `Branch name`.
 Provide an `Environment name` and an `Environment description` of your choice and click `Next`.

 You should now see something like this: